sosy-lab/java-smt/README.md

 then (hopefully) everything should work as is after installation.

-If you require native solvers on a different platform, then you can copy the `.so` binaries manually to the folder in `lib/native` corresponding to your architecture.
+If you require native solvers on a different platform, then you can copy the binaries manually to the corresponding folder in `lib/native` corresponding to your architecture.
-See [NativeLibraries][] documentation for more details.
+See [NativeLibraries][] documentation for more details on which path is searched.
+For Z3, it is sufficient to grab the binary and the JAR file after the compilation (cf. [Developers Documentation](Developers.md) for compilation instructions).
+In order to compile MathSAT binaries, see the comments in the [`lib/native/source/libmathsat5j/compile.sh`](lib/native/source/libmathsat5j/compile.sh) script.

 Solvers which run directly on JDK (currently Princess and SMTInterpol) do not require any configuration and work out of the box.